asura1234/Contacts/README.md

 ## Limitations
 - The cirlcular profile images are set to a fixed size of 80 px by 80 px.
 - The app is set to portrait only.
 If I were to add support for landscape mode, I would use an alternative layout to have the profile image collection view on the left hand side of the screen and make it scroll vertically.
-- The shadow animation is triggered by either of the top or bottom collectin view.
+- The shadow animation is triggered by scrolling either of the top or bottom collectin view.
 The [video of the Contacts app](challenge.mov) only showed it triggered by scrolling on the bottom collection view.
-- I used storyboard and autolayout for building the view instead of building it in code.
+- I used storyboard and autolayout for building the view.
 In my view controller, I overriden some of the methods for UICollectionViewDataSource, UICollectionViewDelegate, and UICollectionViewLayout to achieve the desired behavior.